NUMBUKU/neural_networking/README.md

 Returns the calculated loss.

 Loss is not the same as cost: loss is the error for one single training sample.
-Cost however, is the average of all the losses of all the samples in one trining set.
+Cost however, is the average of all the losses of all the samples in one training set.
 For a training set with N samples, cost is calculated like this:

 $$\mathcal{C} = {1 \over N}\sum_{k=1}^{N} \mathcal{L}_k$$